-The rules for Medicaid and homestead in Florida have different rules depending on if you are single or married.
+The rules for Medicaid and homestead property in Florida have different rules depending on if you are single or married.

-If you want to learn more, please read our Free Guide to Protecting Your Florida Homestead.
+- Our Free Guide to Protecting Your Florida Homestead.